Module 9.8: Secrets Management Deep Dive

 apiVersion: external-secrets.io/v1kind: ExternalSecretmetadata: name: database-url namespace: productionspec: refreshInterval: 5m secretStoreRef: name: aws-secrets-manager kind: ClusterSecretStore target: name: database-url template: engineVersion: v2 data: DATABASE_URL: "postgresql://{{ .username }}:{{ .password }}@{{ .host }}:5432/{{ .dbname }}?sslmode=require" data: - secretKey: username remoteRef: key: production/database property: username - secretKey: password remoteRef: key: production/database property: password - secretKey: host remoteRef: key: production/database property: host - secretKey: dbname remoteRef: key: production/database property: dbnameSecrets Store CSI Driver

 Section titled “Secrets Store CSI Driver”The Secrets Store CSI Driver mounts secrets directly from a vault as files in a pod, bypassing Kubernetes Secrets entirely.
-The secret exists only in the pod’s filesystem and the vault — it never lands in etcd.
+The secret exists only in the pod’s filesystem and the vault — in the standard CSI-only pattern, it does not land in etcd.

 Architecture Difference from ESO